Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 CFPB Rules & Your Federal Protections

 Under 12 CFR § 1024.37 (Regulation X, RESPA), the CFPB has established strict rules that servicers must follow before, during, and after placing force-placed insurance.
-These rules were designed to curb abusive practices that were rampant in the industry before 2013.
+These rules remain fully in force in 2026 with no material amendments, and the CFPB has publicly signaled ongoing supervisory attention to servicer compliance.

 Required Notice Process